wasmCloud/wasmcloud.com/docs/developer/interfaces/creating-an-interface.md

 wasmCloud supports **all standard data types** in custom WIT interfaces.
 For more information on using these types, as well as user-defined types, see the [WIT documentation](https://component-model.bytecodealliance.org/design/wit.html).

 :::warning[Warning]
-**Streams**, **futures**, and **resources** will not work in a distributed way in custom interfaces, so exercise caution when using these types.
-You may notice that several WASI 0.2 interfaces use resources&mdash;note that the wasmCloud host adapts well-known resources from `wasi-http`, `wasi-keyvalue`, `wasi-messaging`, and `wasi-blobstore` into concrete types that we can send over the lattice, meaning those standard interfaces are fully supported for distributed applications.
+**Streams** and **futures** will not work in a distributed way in custom interfaces, so exercise caution when using these types.
+However, for better efficiency, some common WASI interfaces have a wRPC equivalent that adapts well-known resources from `wasi-http`, `wasi-keyvalue`, `wasi-messaging`, and `wasi-blobstore` into concrete types that we can send efficiently over the lattice.
 :::

 ## Functions